hauleth/hauleth/content/post/log-all-the-things.md

 <small>* new levels</small>

-This allow to provide finer graded verbosity control, however due to compatibility reasons, in Elixir backends we need to translate these levels back to "old" set of 4.
+This allow to provide finer graded verbosity control, due to compatibility reasons, in Elixir backends we need to translate these levels back to "old" set of 4.
 The current table looks like:

 | Call level            | What Elixir backend will see |
 | --                    | --                           |